 We owe our nation’s veterans and their families a great debt for their tremendous sacrifices.
-I take very seriously my duty to the brave men and women who have served, and have a strong record of supporting our veterans.
-With U.S. troops defending our nation in around the world, it is more important than ever that we provide our soldiers and their families the resources they deserve both on the battlefield and here at home.
+I take very seriously my duty to the brave men and women who have served our country, and I have a strong record of supporting our veterans.
+With U.S. troops defending our nation in around the world, it is more important now than ever that we provide our soldiers and their families the resources they deserve both on the battlefield and here at home.

 Ensuring Veterans Receive a Quality Education